Former Sharon High School designated as one of Iowa’s most endangered properties

 “Every year we’ve used the building for the parade luncheon,” she said.
 “And we make over 300 sandwiches in the building and people have become more acquainted with the building over the years.
 There is not as big of a group meeting there as there have been in the past.
 I [realized], it’s a great building and it’s not getting used enough.
 We need to keep it open to the public.
 That’s when I got involved.”

-She said this project really got rolling two years ago and the people who were a part of the project have stayed energized throughout the whole process.
+She said this project really gained traction two years ago and the people who were a part of the project have stayed energized throughout the whole process.
 She added that they all had the same goal — to keep the story and community importance of the building alive.

 “By having the building recognized as a historic property, a lot of doors are opened for us to preserve its history,” she said. “[This project has] been about keeping the community together.
 Our neighbors remember this building, it’s been here forever.
 The town rallied around the building to begin with and it still holds that importance in our town.
 It’s part of the community.”